luileito/evtrack/README.md

 ### Result

-For each session, you'll have a `logs` directory with:
+For each browsed page, you'll have in the `logs` directory the following files:

 1. A CSV file with 8 fields.
 Example: